The Toro Company research snapshot

 Moat

-Toro has a meaningful but not unbreakable moat from the Toro, Ditch Witch, Ventrac, BOSS, Irritrol, and other brands, more than 150 distributors, dealer relationships, product breadth, engineering, and post-sale service.
+Toro has a meaningful but not unbreakable moat from the Toro, Ditch Witch, Exmark, BOSS, Ventrac, Tornado, Irritrol, and other brands, distribution in more than 125 countries, dealer relationships, product breadth, engineering, and post-sale service.
 The Professional segment has stronger customer and channel stickiness than Residential products, where barriers to entry are lower.

 Munger risk inversion

-The thesis can fail if weather reduces seasonal demand, Residential products remain weak, channel customers cut inventories, tariffs and materials erase price realization, supply disruptions stop production, product quality creates claims, or Tornado and other acquisitions create integration costs or goodwill impairment.
+The thesis can fail if weather reduces seasonal demand, Residential products remain weak, channel customers cut inventories, tariffs and materials erase price realization, supply disruptions stop production, product quality creates claims, Tornado integration creates goodwill impairment, the November 1 CEO transition stumbles, or the market cuts the multiple after a strong run.

 Management

-Richard Olson has served as CEO since 2016.
+Richard Olson has served as CEO since 2016 and will become Executive Chairman on November 1, 2026, when President and COO Edric Funk, a roughly 30-year company veteran, becomes CEO.
 Management returned $441.1 million to shareholders in fiscal 2025 and $360.9 million in the first half of fiscal 2026, while AMP had delivered $106.8 million of cumulative savings by the second quarter.
-The key test is whether buybacks, productivity, and acquisitions create per-share value without weakening financial flexibility.
+The key test is whether the new CEO and the buyback, productivity, and acquisition program create per-share value without weakening financial flexibility.

 Industry trend